Memorable Manitobans: William John Christie (1858-1942)

 Real estate broker.

 He and wife Elizabeth Cameron (?-?) had two children: Norma Cameron “Madeline” Christie (1892-?, wife of William Cole Davis) and John Donald “Jack” Christie (1894-?).
 The family resided at 365 Wellington Crescent, Winnipeg.
-He was a founding member, in 1905, of the St. Charles Country Club and served as President of the Manitoba Club from 1923 to 1924.
+He was a founding member, in 1905, of the St. Charles Country Club and served as President of the Manitoba Club (1923-1924).
 He was a Conservative candidate in the 1920 provincial general election but was defeated.

 Birth registrations, Manitoba Vital Statistics.